JackieLan/djangocms-container/README.md

    Then, you can use web browser to visit the http://hostOSIP to check your own app.

-   Finally, when the application is updated, you can refer to step 2 to your own application
+   Finally, when the application is updated, you can refer to step 2 to run your own application